Pride & Prejudice (2005 film): Conception and adaptation

-The only adaptation of Pride and Prejudice Wright had seen was the 1940 production, which was the last time the novel had been adapted into a feature film.
-The director purposely did not watch the other productions, both out of fear he would inadvertently steal ideas and because he wanted to be as original as possible.
+Wright's interview goes on to disclose that the only adaptation of Pride and Prejudice that he had seen was the 1940 production, which was the last time the novel had been adapted into a feature film.
+He states that he purposely did not watch the other productions, both out of fear he would inadvertently steal ideas and because he wanted to be as original as possible.
 But he did watch other period films, including Ang Lee's Sense and Sensibility, Roger Michell's Persuasion, and John Schlesinger's Far from the Madding Crowd.
 Wright cited this last film as the greatest influence on his own adaptation, calling it "very real and very honest—and it is quite romantic as well".
 In trying to create an atmosphere of charged flirtation, Wright was also inspired by teen romance films such as Sixteen Candles and The Breakfast Club.

 Wright came on while Moggach was on her third draft.
 Despite her desire to work closely with Austen's dialogue, Wright made an effort to not "be too reverential to [it].
 I don't believe people spoke like that then; it's not natural."
 While a few scenes, such as the discussion over accomplished women, align closely with Austen's dialogue, many others "substituted instead a mixture of modern idiom and archaic-sounding sentence structure".
 One alteration concerned politeness; Wright noted that while Austen's work had characters waiting before speaking, he believed that "particularly in big families of girls, everyone tends to speak over each other, finishing each other's sentences, etc. So I felt that the Bennet family's conversations would be overlapping like that."
 Sense and Sensibility actress and screenwriter Emma Thompson aided in script development, though she opted to be uncredited.
-She advised the nervous Wright on adapting Austen for the screen and made dialogue recommendations, such as with parts of the Collins-Charlotte storyline.
+She advised the nervous Wright on adapting Austen for the screen and made dialogue recommendations, such as with parts of the Collins–Charlotte storyline.